With teachers who are encouraging and warm, our number one goal at the studio is to make lessons an enjoyable and positive experience for students.

 We love teaching both children and adults, from beginning to advanced students.

 Students can begin learning piano at the age of 5 years old.
-However, sometimes a mature 4 year may be ready.
+For students younger than 5, we recommend our Music Fun Time Program.

 What Styles Do You Teach?